jeremyandrews/kakaia/README.md

 - https://github.com/jeremyandrews/kakaia-watchos/

-The client provides a simplistic interface to record audio on the watch, which is then base64 encoded and pushed to the Kakaia engine via the Actix API.
-The engine decodes the file and use DeepSpeech to convert the audio to text, returning the text on success.
+The client provides a simplistic interface to record audio on the watch, which is then base64 encoded and pushed to the Kakaia engine via an Actix API.
+The engine decodes the file and uses DeepSpeech to convert the audio to text, returning the text on success.

 ### Notes